phil294/coffeesense/docs/guide/snippet.md

 - `<style` for style scaffolding snippets
 - `<script` for script scaffolding snippets

-Three sources supplement Vetur with scaffold snippets:
+Three sources supplement CoffeeSense with scaffold snippets:

 ![Snippet Main](../images/snippet-main.png)

 - 💼 Workspace.
-Located at `<WORKSPACE>/.vscode/vetur/snippets`.
+Located at `<WORKSPACE>/.vscode/coffeesense/snippets`.
 These scaffold snippets are only available in the workspace.
 - 🗒️ User data directory.
-You can open the folder with the command `Vetur: Open user scaffold snippet folder`.
+You can open the folder with the command `CoffeeSense: Open user scaffold snippet folder`.
 These scaffold snippets are available in all workspaces.
-- ✌ Vetur.
-Vetur offers a few scaffold snippets out of the box.
+- ✌ CoffeeSense.
+CoffeeSense offers a few scaffold snippets out of the box.

-The workspace/user Vetur snippet folders share the same structure:
+The workspace/user CoffeeSense snippet folders share the same structure:

 ```
-vetur/snippets/
+coffeesense/snippets/
 ├── docs/
 │   │   // Completed as `<docs>`.
 Will have default completion icon.
 │   └── docs.vue